 PLVS Events may be consecutive, provided: (1) «Customer Name» meets the notification requirements for each PLVS event and (2) «Customer Name» still has PLVS Events remaining for the Fiscal Year.

-In accordance with «Customer Name»’s PLVS Event availability, «Customer Name» may use up to six PLVS Events each Fiscal Year but shall not exceed their annual total PLVS Pool amount, as described in section 1.4.8.3 below. «Customer Name» is limited to nine total PLVS event notices each Fiscal Year.
+In accordance with «Customer Name»’s PLVS Event Availability, «Customer Name» may use up to six PLVS Events each Fiscal Year but shall not exceed their annual total PLVS Pool amount, as described in section 1.4.8.3 below. «Customer Name» is limited to nine total PLVS event notices each Fiscal Year.

 1.4.8.3PLVS Pool Amount